Join The Cavalier Daily

 Editors: Julia Horowitz and Valerie Clemens, firstname.lastname@example.org

-The Life page features columns about student life as well as feature stories about the events and happenings that shape the University’s character.
+The Life page features columns about student life, as well as feature stories about the events and happenings that shape the University’s character.
 Life writers get to cover some of the more bizarre, out-of-the-ordinary and often hilarious occurrences on Grounds.
+Tryouts for the Life section will be announced at the beginning of the semester, but will occur year round.

 Arts & Entertainment